I am a PhD Candidate in Psychology and past Public Scholar at Concordia University in Montreal, Canada.

+I am also a proponent of science communication.
 I am the Founder of Concordia’s Journal of Accessible Psychology and Co-founder of Concordia’s Journal of Psychology and Neuroscience.
-I am currently Liaison for both journals.
+In 2021, I was also a Public Scholar at Concordia University.

 Download my CV .